 How to Apply

 CLAS considers all elements of a candidate’s application when making admissions decisions.
-GRE scores and college grades are considered alongside the candidate’s experience, letters of recommendation, and personal statement.
+Test scores and college grades are considered alongside the candidate’s experience, letters of recommendation, and personal statement.
 CLAS’ evaluation of an applicant is based on the combined strength of all elements of the application.

 CLAS places great value on such skills as the ability to adapt to new cultures, develop and manage projects, work independently, overcome language barriers, and leverage limited resources.
-Accordingly, CLAS strongly encourages the application of Returned Peace Corps volunteers, Jesuit Volunteers, and Fulbright Scholars to its MA program.
+Accordingly, CLAS strongly encourages the application of Returned Peace Corps Volunteers, Jesuit Volunteers, and Fulbright Scholars to its MA program.

 Successful candidates for admission to the MA in Latin American Studies at SFS will have completed at least six semesters of lower-division Spanish or Portuguese with a C or better, or the equivalent of Georgetown’s Advanced II level in either language.
 Native speakers of Spanish or Portuguese must meet Georgetown’s standards for English language proficiency.

 Applicants to the MA program must submit:

 - The Graduate School (GS) online application.